nobletrout/ddos_zoo/README.md

 # ddos_zoo
-A collection of pcaps and simple scripts to create ddos attacks.
+A collection of pcaps and simple scripts to receate the packets you witness in ddos attacks.

 # structure
 The directory structure is organized thusly `/ddos_attack_type/protocol/`